-Based on its current Sarasota County RMF-1 zoning and size of the parcel, the subject property is entitled to develop a maximum of five dwelling units.
-The proposed City of Venice RMF-4 zoning permits a maximum of 18 units per acre; based on the size of the parcel, a maximum of 15 dwelling units could be developed under the proposed RMF-4 zoning.
+Based on its current Sarasota County RMF-1 zoning and size of the parcels, the subject property is entitled to develop a maximum of ten dwelling units.
+The proposed City of Venice RMF-4 zoning permits a maximum of 18 units per acre; based on the size of the parcels, a maximum of 30 dwelling units could be developed under the proposed RMF-4 zoning.